 Types of Ceramics for Industrial Applications

 The mention of the word ceramic takes you to the world of earthenware, clay pots etc. found in many households.
 Treasured by both the owner and the maker, these products are made from naturally occurring clay and sand.
-With the advancement of technology, ceramic materials are now being manufactured in a laboratory under the watchful eye of a scientist.
+However, with the advancement of technology, ceramic materials are now being manufactured in a laboratory under the watchful eye of a scientist.
 Made with a variety of ingredients and a number of processing techniques, ceramics are made into a wide range of industrial products.
+Ceramics made through the aforementioned process are known as advanced technical ceramics or industrial ceramics.
+Their thermal stability, wear-resistance and resistance to corrosion of ceramic components make the application of ceramics the ideal choice for many industrial uses.
+Let’s look at a few:

-Alumina Ceramic
+Alumina Ceramics

-Alumina is one of the most widely used advanced ceramic, and is made from aluminum oxide.
+Alumina is one of the most widely used advanced ceramics, and is made from aluminum oxide.
 This ceramic can be made via different types of manufacturing processes including isotactic pressing, injection molding and extrusion.
 Finishing can be accomplished by precision grinding and lapping, laser machining and a variety of other processes.

 Alumina’s high ionic inter-atomic bond makes it chemically very stable, thereby making it a good electrical insulator.
 Further it is extremely resistant to wear and corrosion and has a high mechanical strength.
 Due to all these qualities, alumina components are used in semiconductor components, pump components, electrical insulations and automotive sensors.